 don’t think any of those thoughts”.

-No longer true for the woman called Magdalene,
+Phrases no longer spoken by the woman called Magdalene,

 about what’s in her heart.

 Woman, where are your accusers?
 Has no man condemned you?